Alex Zhavoronkov, PHD

 9

-Academic Research and Perspectives – See Google Scholar
+Academic Research and Perspectives – See Google Scholar and NON-ACADEMIC WRITING – SEE FORBES.COM

-While the product or software on the market is probably more important and benefits patients much more, I think that it is very important to present and publish research and perspectives in peer-reviewed academic journals.
+Academic Writing: While the product or software on the market is probably more important and benefits patients much more, I think that it is very important to present and publish research and perspectives in peer-reviewed academic journals.
 You can follow the research I am leading directly and indirectly contributing to on Google Scholar.
 While most of the papers are in ai, chemistry or biology, many of these papers serve as the building blocks for tools that are needed to advance longevity biotechnology in the classical biotechnology framework.

 10